 - Senior Scoop Newsletter: The award-winning Senior Scoop email newsletter is available twice a month to share opportunities, events, and updates for students and families.
 If you missed an issue you can access it on the Senior Scoop website.
 Senior parent/guardians on file will automatically receive the emailed newsletter, however, you can add other parents, guardians, and key adults can subscribe here.

-- By indicating the colleges you plan to apply to in the survey, we are able to connect you to programming, scholarships and opportunities related to those specific colleges.
+- Program Specific Information: By indicating the colleges or programs you plan to apply to in the survey, we are able to connect you with programming, scholarships and opportunities related to those specific colleges/programs.

-- Career/Internship opportunities.
-By knowing what field your plan to study, we can help connect you to internships, scholarships, and more!
+- College and Career Opportunities: By knowing what field you plan to study, we can help connect you to internships, scholarships, and more.

 Here’s a list of things you can do to help solidify your plans!

 - Complete those applications!
 Check out the senior scoop to learn about opportunities to get help.